Contents

 What do we mean by enabling your stakeholders?

-By enabling stakeholders, you are helping them achieve their department goals which of course are aligned with the organization’s goals.
+By enabling stakeholders, you are helping them achieve their department goals, which, of course, are aligned with the organization’s goals.

 Notice we said their department goals.

-One thing to note here is that the department goals are not always directly aligned with procurement goals.
+One thing to note is that the department goals are not always directly aligned with procurement goals.
 Procurement is generally measured by savings delivered, not many departments are setting up their goals like cost savings!

-Almost most of them would have a goal, for example, improve customer experience or increase the NPS score.
+Almost most of them would have a goal, for example, to improve customer experience or increase the NPS score.
 They would have identified certain initiatives that would help them get there.

 So enabling stakeholders means helping them achieve the goal of improving customer experience by supporting the sourcing decisions for various initiatives.